 Provides funds to eligible metropolitan areas (EMA) and transitional grant areas (TGA).
-EMAs must exceed a total of 2,000 cumulative AIDS cases and TGAs must have between 1,000 and 1,999 cumulative AIDS cases in the most recent five years.
-Wisconsin is not eligible for this funding, however, two western counties, Pierce and St. Croix are included in the Minneapolis EMA.
+EMAs must exceed a total of 2,000 cumulative AIDS cases, and TGAs must have between 1,000 and 1,999 cumulative AIDS cases in the most recent five years.
+Wisconsin is not eligible for this funding; however, two western counties, Pierce and St. Croix, are included in the Minneapolis EMA.

-Provides formula grants to all 50 states, the District of Columbia, Guam, Puerto Rico, and the Virgin Islands.
+Provides formula grants to all 50 states, the District of Columbia, Guam, Puerto Rico, and the U.S. Virgin Islands.
 The funds include base dollars, ADAP earmark and supplemental dollars, emerging communities dollars, minority AIDS initiative dollars, and base supplemental dollars (if available).
-Funds are used to provide home and community-based care, assistance with the continuation of health insurance coverage, and treatment and drugs that prolong life and/or prevent hospitalization.
-The ADAP earmarked portion of the Part B award must be spent on HIV related medications.
+Funds are used to provide home- and community-based care, assistance with the continuation of health insurance coverage, and treatment and drugs that prolong life and/or prevent hospitalization.
+The ADAP earmarked portion of the Part B award must be spent on HIV-related medications.
 Emerging communities funds are for metropolitan areas that do not qualify as an EMA or TGA, but who over the most recent five years have reported between 500-999 cumulative AIDS cases.

 Provides funding to community-based health care providers who provide early intervention and primary care services to affected individuals with HIV and AIDS.
 Services include early health care intervention, primary care, education, counseling, testing, and treatment.
-The UW Health HIV Care Program, Milwaukee Health Services, AIDS Resource Center of Wisconsin, and Sixteenth Street Community Health Center are Part C grantees currently funded in Wisconsin (see contact information below).
+The University of Wisconsin Health HIV Care Program, Milwaukee Health Services, AIDS Resource Center of Wisconsin, and Sixteenth Street Community Health Center are Part C grantees currently funded in Wisconsin (see contact information below).

-Provides support for maternal and pediatric HIV services and coordination with clinical research affecting women children, adolescents, and families.
-The Part D grantee is the Wisconsin HIV Primary Care Support Network, located at Childrens Hospital of Wisconsin (Milwaukee) and administered by the Medical College of Wisconsin.
+Provides support for maternal and pediatric HIV services and coordination with clinical research affecting women, children, adolescents, and families.
+The Part D grantee is the Wisconsin HIV Primary Care Support Network, located at Children's Hospital of Wisconsin (Milwaukee) and administered by the Medical College of Wisconsin.

 Under Part B, states may elect to use funds in four categories:

-- to establish and operate HIV CARE consortia within areas most affected by HIV disease, designed to provide a comprehensive continuum of care to individual and families;
+- To establish and operate HIV CARE consortia within areas most affected by HIV disease, designed to provide a comprehensive continuum of care to individual and families.

-- to provide home-and community-based care services for individuals with HIV disease;
+- To provide home- and community-based care services for individuals with HIV disease.

-- to provide treatment (drug therapies) that have been determined to prolong life or prevent serious deterioration of health for individuals with HIV disease.
+- To provide treatment (drug therapies) that have been determined to prolong life or prevent serious deterioration of health for individuals with HIV disease.

-- ensuring that combination antiretroviral therapy is available to HIV-infected persons eligible for the Wisconsin AIDS Drug Assistance Program (ADAP) without capping services or resorting to a waiting list.
+- Ensuring that combination antiretroviral therapy is available to HIV-infected persons eligible for the Wisconsin AIDS Drug Assistance Program (ADAP) without capping services or resorting to a waiting list.

-- providing program and administrative support to the AIDS/HIV Program to adequately meet its obligations as the Part B grantee, contract administrator, and provider of drug and insurance service.
+- Providing program and administrative support to the AIDS/HIV Program to adequately meet its obligations as the Part B grantee, contract administrator, and provider of drug and insurance service.

-Wisconsin AIDS/HIV Drug Assistance Program
+Wisconsin AIDS/HIV Drug Assistance Program (ADAP)

 Ryan White ADAP and formula funds purchase Food and Drug Administration (FDA) approved, HIV-related treatment medications.
 Part B funds are used by the AIDS/HIV program to support staff within the AIDS/HIV Program responsible for the direct provision of drug reimbursement services statewide.
 This includes one professional staff responsible for the administration and oversight of the ADAP and one program assistant responsible for claims processing and program support.